PBIS is about finding the good in every student. A K-12 PBIS coordinator reflects on lessons learned as a teacher that inform her work today.

 Classroom management can be challenging for teachers, regardless of their years of experience.
 No one-size-fits-all strategy can be used in a classroom full of unique students.
-It is up to the teacher to discover what works best for reinforcing positive behavior for each student and often that requires trial and error while forming relationships with each member of the class.
+It is up to the teacher to discover what works best for reinforcing positive behavior (Positive Behavioral Interventions and Supports or PBIS) for each student and often that requires trial and error while forming relationships with each member of the class.

 Early in my career as a high school special education teacher, I discovered that the parents of students who teetered on the boundaries of my classroom expectations the most were often aware of their children’s misbehavior.
 Calling home to report this behavior often had little effect on efforts to bring about positive change.
 In fact, these same parents tended to avoid my calls.
 Who wants to hear from a teacher when the only time he or she calls is to deliver bad news about their child?
 In some cases, the calls even prompted the students to become more defiant.
 This proved to be an ineffective classroom management strategy.
 I needed a new approach to establish a positive relationship with my students, regain their trust, and mend the broken bridge of communication with their parents.